shinilt/LearnKubernetes/customApp-k8s-deploy/Readme.md

-## For the instructions, refere the word document.
+## For the instructions, refer the word document.